mesosphere/dcos-commons/docs/pages/operations-guide.md

 1. __Task Reconciliation__: Mesos is the source of truth for what is running on the cluster.
 Task Reconciliation allows Mesos to convey the status of all tasks being managed by the service.
 The Scheduler will request a Task Reconciliation during initial startup, and Mesos will then send the current status of that Scheduler's tasks.
 This allows the Scheduler to catch up with any potential status changes to its tasks that occurred after the Scheduler was last running.
 A common pattern in Mesos is to jealously guard most of what it knows about tasks, so this only contains status information, not general task information.
 The Scheduler keeps its own copy of what it knows about tasks in Zookeeper.
 During an initial deployment this process is very fast as no tasks have been launched yet.
 1. __Offer Acceptance__: Once the Scheduler has finished Task Reconciliation, it will start evaluating the resource offers it receives to determine if any match the requirements of the next task(s) to be launched.
 At this point, users on small clusters may find that the Scheduler isn't launching tasks.
 This is generally because the Scheduler isn't able to find offered machines with enough room to fit the tasks.
 To fix this, add more/bigger nodes, or reduce the requirements of the service.
 1. __Resource Cleanup__: The Offers provided by Mesos include reservation information if those resources were previously reserved by the Scheduler.
 The Scheduler will automatically request that any unrecognized but reserved resources be automatically unreserved.
-This can come up in a few situations, for example, if an agent machine went away for several days and then came back, its resources may still be considered reserved by Mesos, while the Scheduler has already moved on and doesn't know about it anymore.
+This can come up in a few situations, for example, if an agent machine went away for several days and then came back, its resources may still be considered reserved by Mesos as reserved by the service, while the Scheduler has already moved on and doesn't know about it anymore.
 At this point, the Scheduler will automatically clean up those resources.

 SDK Schedulers will automatically notify Mesos to stop sending offers, or "suspend" offers, when the Scheduler doesn't have any work to do.
 For example, once a service deployment has completed, the Scheduler will request that offers be suspended.
 If the Scheduler is later notified that a task has exited via a status update, the Scheduler will resume offers in order to redeploy that task back where it was.
 This is done by waiting for the offer that matches that task's reservation, and then launching the task against those resources once more.